lucuma13/prem-down/README.md

 [![CI](https://github.com/lucuma13/prem-down/actions/workflows/ci.yml/badge.svg)](https://github.com/lucuma13/prem-down/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/lucuma13/prem-down/graph/badge.svg?token=GU64739473)](https://codecov.io/gh/lucuma13/prem-down)

-`prem-down` downgrades an Adobe Premiere Pro project file (`.prproj`) so an older version of Premiere can open it.
+`prem-down` downgrades an Adobe Premiere Pro project file so an older version of Premiere can open it.

-It fully supports the breaking changes introduced with *Premiere Pro 2026*.
-The well-known method (gunzip the `.prproj`, lower the top-level `<Project>` `Version`, re-gzip) no longer works reliably on Premiere 2026 files.
+It fully supports the breaking changes introduced with Premiere Pro 2026.
+The well-known method (gunzip the `.prproj`, lower the top-level project version, re-gzip) no longer works reliably on Premiere 2026 files.
 The cause is that 2026 uses sparser serialisation — it drops fields that older releases expect present (and report the project as damaged if they are absent).

 So the fix is bifold:
 - re-insert those required fields
-- set the `<Project>` version to the target release
+- set the project version to the target release

 ### 🚀 Installation